Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 It was cheaper than sugar to make and distribute.

-Although there was no evidence proving saccharin was bad, the head deemed it unfit for human consumption- because it was derived from coal and tar.
-The head stressed that the sugar replacement was threatening people’s lives.
-Roosevelt ended the political discourse by responding with “Anyone who says saccharin is injurious to health is an idiot.
+Although there was no evidence proving saccharin was bad, the chemist deemed it unfit for human consumption- because it was derived from coal and tar.
+The chemist stressed that the sugar replacement was threatening people’s lives.
+Funny enough, Roosevelt ended the political discourse by responding with “Anyone who says saccharin is injurious to health is an idiot.
 Dr. Rixey gives it to me every day.”

 More recently, artificial sweeteners have taken the spotlight due to their possible links to cancer, diabetes, and that the safe amount to consume is much less than what people we’re actually consuming.
 Unfortunately, science paints a pretty good picture, but left-over politics and new-age thinking seem to cloud what the research is telling us.

 Artificial sweeteners are additives with a sugar-like sweetness that contain minimal to no calories.
 They are popular in the diabetic space, or for those watching their calorie intake.
-Although they interact with sweet-taste receptors, these sweeteners are not digested by the human body, thus not providing us with any energy.
+Although they interact with sweet-taste receptors in your mouth, these sweeteners are not fully metabolized by the human body, thus providing us with negligible calories energy.

 Artificial sweeteners have been researched for their link to obesity.
 Obesity is a multifactorial disease with its roots stemming from not just food and activity, but socioeconomic status, mental health, and much more.
-It is an interesting theory that an additive with 0 calories could contribute to the excess calorie portion of obesity, but hey I’m not an obesity researcher.
+It is an interesting theory that an additive with minimal calories could contribute to the excess calorie portion of obesity.
 For this section, we will take a look at markers including obesity, body weight, and BMI.

 In young people (18 and under), there doesn’t seem to be a strong association between consuming artificially sweetened beverages and increases in body weight.
 Which is a good thing, because childhood obesity is a looming problem.
 The following is from a systematic review of metabolic effects in youth from the International Journal of Pediatric Obesity: